EkaanshArora/agora-virtualspace/README.md

 | Mobile Support | Works on mobile devices using gesture handler |
 | Deployment (CI/CD) | Deploy the frontend and backend online |

+### OAuth
+We're use Google OAuth to make signups easy, we store each user in a database along with their access/refresh tokens tied to their OAuth account.
+Only logged in user's are allowed to create and join spaces.
+On sign-up we also assign them unique IDs to use as Agora UIDs.
+### Space Management
+A signed-in user can create a virtual space, this equates to and Agora channel.
+We assign a channel ID to each space and store it in our database mapped to the user.
+### Virtual Environment
+We're creating a 2D virtual environment using a png sprite as the background - users can select a preferred map image for their space.
+This is drawn on the screen first behind all user interactions.
+We draw the user sprites on top of this layer.
+Finally, at the last layer we draw buttons and menus, things the user can click on.
+For example, muting and setting input devices for voice and video.
+### User Avatar
+A user is drawn as a _human_ sprite in the space.
+The sprite is redrawn every render cycle (~60 times a second) based on the user location as part of the application state.
+### Data Synchronisation
+We use the Agora RTM SDK to sync remote user locations.
+At every interval, all users in a space broadcast their location to the channel as an object with an x and y coordinate.
+The other users on receiving this message draw the remote sprite at that location interpolating between the previous location.
+### Animations
+We're using a spritesheet for animation, it's divided into sections for each animation like walking up, standing, walking left.
+Based on the difference of the current location from the previous location we assign a direction to the movement and user the direction to animate the user avatar.
+### Voice Channel & Video Feeds
+We're using the Agora RTC SDK to join a video channel, user's in the same space join the same channel and can subscribe to other users' audio and video.
+### Agora Tokens
+To secure our channels, we're using Agora Tokens - when a user joins a space, a request is made to our backend to generate a token for that space.
+This route can be protected or authorisation can be added to limit access.
+User's without a valid token cannot join the Agora channel.
+### Proximity Subscription
+After joining a space and subsequently an Agora channel.
+Based on the user location and any remote users in proximity we selectively subscribe to their audio/video feeds (if available).
+We check for proximity every render cycle.
+### User controls
+User's can control the character using the keyboard arrow keys, we attach event listeners for each keypress and modify the user location adding a speed vector to the direction pressed in the application state.
+### Mobile Support
+There's partial mobile support, user's can control their avatar by swiping along the screen but a lot of time wasn't spent to improve gestures.
+### Deployment
+The project contains a frontend, a backend server and a database that are all hosted on managed services.

 ## Project Structure
 ```
 ├── package.json